 - Beans – Select beans of any kind (black beans, lentils, split peas, pinto beans, chickpeas).
-Add them to soups, salads, and entrees, or enjoy them as a hearty dish of their own.
+Add them to soups, salads, and entrees, or enjoy them as a hearty dish on their own.

-- Whole grains – Try high-fiber cereal, oatmeal, brown rice, whole-wheat pasta, whole-wheat or multigrain bread, bran muffins, or air-popped popcorn.
+- Whole grains – Try high-fiber cereal, oatmeal, brown rice, whole-wheat pasta, whole-wheat or multigrain bread, and air-popped popcorn.

-Counting calories and measuring portion sizes can quickly become tedious, but you don’t need an accounting degree to enjoy produce.
-When it comes to fruit and vegetables, it’s generally safe to eat as much as you want, whenever you want.
-No measuring cups or calorie tables required.
+Counting calories and measuring portion sizes can quickly become tedious, but you don’t need an accounting degree to enjoy fresh fruit and vegetables.
+It’s generally safe to eat as much as you want, whenever you want.

 - Pour a little less cereal into your morning bowl to make room for some blueberries, strawberries, or sliced bananas.
 You’ll still enjoy a full bowl, but with a lower calorie count.

-- Instead of a high-calorie snack, like chips and dip, try baby carrots with hummus, a sliced apple, or the old-favorite: celery with peanut butter (just don’t overdo it on the peanut butter).
+- Instead of a high-calorie snack, like chips and dip, try baby carrots or celery with hummus.

 - Add more veggies to your favorite main courses to make your dish “go” further.
-Even dishes such as pasta and stir-fries can be diet-friendly if they’re less heavy on the noodles and more focused on vegetables.
+Even dishes such as pasta and stir-fries can be diet-friendly if you use less noodles and more vegetables.

-- Try starting your meal with a low-density salad or soup (just watch the dressings and sodium) to help fill you up, so you eat less of your entrée.
+- Try starting your meal with a salad or soup to help fill you up, so you eat less of your entrée.

 Try not to think of certain foods as "off limits"

-When you ban certain foods or food groups, it is natural to want those foods more, and then feel like a failure if you give in to temptation.
+When you ban certain foods, it is natural to want those foods more, and then feel like a failure if you give in to temptation.
 Instead of denying yourself the unhealthy foods you love, simply eat them less often.

 If you’ve ever found yourself polishing off a pint of ice cream or stuffing yourself with cookies or chips after spending a whole day virtuously eating salads, you know how restrictive diet plans usually end.
-You probably blame yourself, but the problem isn’t your willpower—it’s your weight loss strategy.
 Deprivation diets set you up for failure: you starve yourself until you snap, and then you overdo it, cancelling out all your previous efforts.